richardkentng/translate-api/readme.md

 - To access data from an axios response, I must access the data property!
   - This sounds rather obvious now that I've typed it out, but it still amazes me how often I've mistakenly tried to use the direct axios response, having forgotten the fact that the data....is actually in the data property!

-# Cool Feature: Translation History
+# Cool Feature: Translation History w/ Local Storage

 ![translation history](./github_images/translation-history.png)
 After a translation is processed, it will automatically be stored in local storage and displayed on the page!

-This one was pretty fun.
+- CR~U~D
+  - Create: store the translated item in local storage
+  - Read: display the items from local storage
+  - ~~Update~~: there is no need to edit the text of past translations.
+  - Delete: remove select translations from local storage

-# A Touch of User Experience: Loading Wheel
+# A Note About User Experience

 ![loading wheel](./github_images/loading.png)